The International Timerbaev Nuclear Debates

 Student of M.A.
 Program Modern Journalism of the Peoples’ Friendship University of Russia (RUDN University), an intern at the Public Relations Development Company (KROS), participant of the IV International Timerbaev Nuclear Debates

 On December 4, 2022, PIR Center held the V International Timerbaev Nuclear Debates within the framework of the seminar on the results of the project Oral History of Nuclear Nonproliferation.
-This time the topic of the Debates was formulated as follows: “Will new technologies become a factor of strategic instability and a new arms race, or will they have a positive impact on the future of nuclear nonproliferation, disarmament and arms control?”.
-Vadim B. Kozyulin, PIR Center Consultant, Member of PIR Center Executive Board, Head of the Center for Global Studies & International Organizations of the Institute for Contemporary International Studies of the Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation, acted as an expert of the Debates.
-Vladimir P. Kuchinov, Member of PIR Center Advisory Board, Associate Professor of the Department of International Relations, Institute of International Relations of the National Research Nuclear University MEPhI, participated in the Debates as an observer and also commented on the agenda.
+This time the topic of the Debates was formulated as follows: “Will new technologies become a factor of strategic instability and a new arms race, or will they have a positive impact on the future of nuclear nonproliferation, disarmament, and arms control?”.
+Vadim B. Kozyulin, PIR Center Consultant, Member of the PIR Center Executive Board, Head of the Center for Global Studies & International Organizations of the Institute for Contemporary International Studies of the Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation, acted as an expert of the Debates.
+Vladimir P. Kuchinov, Member of the PIR Center Advisory Board and Associate Professor of the Department of International Relations, Institute of International Relations of the National Research Nuclear University MEPhI, participated in the Debates as an observer and also commented on the agenda.
 The working groups were represented by young specialists from Kazakhstan, Russia, Tajikistan, Switzerland, and Japan.
-In general, most of the Debates participants are of the opinion that new technologies will have negative consequences for the future of nuclear nonproliferation, disarmament and arms control.
+In general, most of the debate participants are of the opinion that new technologies will have negative consequences for the future of nuclear nonproliferation, disarmament, and arms control.

 The Debates provided me with an opportunity to delve into the problem of the impact of AUKUS on the nuclear nonproliferation regime.
 The format of the Debates, which allowed me to get acquainted with the arguments for and against AUKUS, gave me a fairly complete picture of the situation and helped me form my opinion on this topical issue.